sabre-io/sabre.io/source/event/promise.md

     })->then( function($result ) {

         // Will echo "Foo!\n";
         echo $result;

     });

-If there is no error handler, but an error occurred, the returned promise will also be rejected with the same `$reason`.
+If there is no error handler, but an error occurred, the returned Promise will also be rejected with the same `$reason`.

-If an exception occurs during either of the handlers, the exception will be caught, and the returned promise will fail with the exception as the reason:
+If an exception occurs during either of the handlers, the exception will be caught, and the returned Promise will fail with the exception as the reason:

     $promise->then( function($result) {